 From the press release:

 Like a pandemic, the passion for puppetry is spreading!
 The only cure – a prescription of puppet performances!

 All profits from performances benefited the Alumni Scholarship for the National Puppetry Conference, in order to continue propagating provocative theatrical works.
-If you are so inclined, you can make donations here.
+If you are so inclined, you can still make donations here.